HefeiQ/hefeiq.github.io/_interview/machine-learning.md

 title: machine learning
 ---
 ["machine learning questions"]({{ 'interview/Interview_Questions.pdf' | prepend: '/assets/pdf/' | relative_url }})

+**Briefly describe the flow of a complete machine learning project.**
+ - Formulate it into a mathmatic problem
+ - Collect samples
+ - Feature preprocessing and feature selection
+ - Model training and tuning
+ - Determine the direction and idea of ​​model tuning: Common methods such as cross-validation, drawing learning curves, etc. overfitting, underfitting, Error analysis: whether it is a problem of parameters or algorithm selection, whether it is a problem of features or of the data itself...
+ - Model fusion:
+ - Model deployment: Engineering is result-oriented, and the effect of the model running online directly determines the success or failure of the model.
+It not only includes its accuracy, error, etc., but also its running speed (time complexity), resource consumption (space complexity), and whether the stability is acceptable.

 **What’s the trade-off between bias and variance?**

 In statistics and machine learning, the bias–variance tradeoff is the property of a model that the variance of the parameter estimated across samples can be reduced by increasing the bias in the estimated parameters.
 The bias–variance dilemma or bias–variance problem is the conflict in trying to simultaneously minimize these two sources of error that prevent supervised learning algorithms from generalizing beyond their training set: